Humans are constantly looking for perfection in form when this type of perfection is not possible.

 From this attachment and attraction to the illusion of perfection in form/the illusion of Maya (representing a deep longing for the perfection that everyone can sense exists beyond it), people form opinions, preferences, likes, dislikes, aversions, attractions (Kleshas, etc) and everything in between, which causes them to suffer due to the madness of looking in the wrong place for that which can only be found within (before being experienced in all things).

-Humans take their attention away from the constant, eternally available state of perfection that they, and all others, always exists within and then bemoan the horrors that they look at.
+Humans take their attention away from the constant, eternally available state of perfection that they, and all others, always exist within and then bemoan the horrors that they look at.
 I know this well because past experience has shown me (with much experimentation before I came to my senses lol) that when I place my attention on the world and the illusion, I suffer and I am bound, and when I align myself with what is True, I am free.

 The illusion of Maya appears to be strong.
 And for many, it appears to be so strong that they may never break out of the spell of it entirely, even when they appear to be searching and on a spiritual path…